Saab 91 Safir: Design and development

-Development of the Safir began in 1944 as part of a plan to compensate for reductions in orders for military aircraft when the Second World War finally ended.
+Development of the Safir began in 1944 as part of a plan to compensate for reductions in orders for military aircraft, in anticipation of the end of the Second World War.
 Three major civil programmes were planned, the Type 90 Scandia airliner, the Type 91 Safir light aircraft and the Saab 92 motor car.
 The Safir was designed by Anders J. Andersson, who had previously worked for Bücker, where he had designed the all-wood Bücker Bü 181 "Bestmann".
 The Safir thus shared many conceptual design features with the Bestmann.
 It was primarily of metal construction, although it did have fabric-covered control surfaces.
-Development was slowed by the need to concentrate on more urgent military work, and by industrial action in suppliers.
+Development was slowed by the need to concentrate on more urgent military work, and by industrial action among suppliers.
 The Safir's first flight took place on 20 November 1945.

 While the prototype was first powered by a 130 hp four cylinder de Havilland Gipsy Major IC piston engine, the Saab 91A initial production model used a 145 hp Gipsy Major 10.
 The Gipsy-engine Safir was considered underpowered by military customers, and as a result, the Gipsy was replaced by a six-cylinder Lycoming O-435A rated at 190 hp, with the re-engined type becoming the Saab 91B, flying on 18 January 1949.
 The Saab 91C, first flying in September 1953, retained the O-435 engine, but has a revised four-seat cabin.
 The 91D replaced the O-435 with a lighter four-cylinder Lycoming O-360-A1A engine rated at 180 hp.

-As well as its primary role as a trainer/touring aircraft, the Safir was also used as an aerodynamic testbed.
+As well as its primary role as a trainer/touring aircraft, the Safir was used as an aerodynamic testbed.
 The first prototype was used as a platform for low speed testing of the swept wing for Saab 29 jet fighter, and was later further modified to test the wing for the Saab 32 Lansen fighter.
 In addition, one ex-Swedish aircraft was sold to Japan, going through a variety of modifications to test high-lift devices for the Shin Meiwa PS-1 flying boat.